baljatinder09/springboot/SpringBootRequestParamter/README.md

 # Spring boot Request Param example
-There is 2 ways we can pass the parameter from URL to REST Controller.
+There is 2 ways we can pass the value from URL to REST Controller.
   - >@PathVariable
  -  >@RequestParam
 ```shell